mkgask/7dtd-Mods/readme.md

 Includes Mods:

 - DisableTraderTypeA : Remove trader with trader Building *1 *2
-- DisableTraderTypeB : Remove trader npc : show console error and you will warp short distance, when approaching the trader building *1
+- DisableTraderTypeB : Remove trader npc : show console error and you will warp, when approaching the trader area *1
-- DisableTraderTypeC : Trader is closed 24 hours all time *1
+- DisableTraderTypeC : Trader is closed 24 hours all time : you will warp, when approaching the trader area *1
-- CraftSolarCellBank : Require Advanced Engineering level 5
+- CraftSolarCellBank : Add recipe to SolarCell and SolarBank : Require to Electrician (book of Wiring 101) level 75
+- CraftWaterFilter : Add recipe to WaterFilter : Require to Workstations (bool of Forge Ahead) Lv2
 - FixJpTranslate : Japanese correction a little *3
 - ~~CraftFirstAidBandageFromBandage : Require Physician perk (vanilla default) and normal bandage with aloe cream~~ *4